M-Matichina/ITinder/README.md

 # ITinder
-## Mobile application for finding an IT specialist.
+## Mobile application for finding an IT specialist
 ### Application structure:
 * Login Screen
 * Profile Screen